AbiandraNugraha/Arduino-robot-hand/README.md

 # Arduino Simple 2-Axis Robot Hand

-An accessible, responsive, dual-axis robotic mechanical hand driven by an Arduino microcontroller.
+An accessible, responsive, dual-axis robotic mechanical hand driven by an Arduino Uno microcontroller.
 This project utilizes a heavy-duty stepper motor to handle 360-degree shoulder rotation and an agile micro-servo to manage precise vertical (up/down) articulation, all controlled via an analog 2-axis joystick module.

 ---